ganirban004/oil-import-paper/README.md

 ## Software:

-All data analyses in this paper were conducted using R version 4.6.1.
 An iteractive dashboard can be found in https://z9r906-anirban-ghosh.shinyapps.io/shiny_app/.
+All data analyses paper were conducted using R version 4.6.1.

 ## Instructions for Replication: